secwexen/security-playbooks/playbooks/privilege-escalation/service-permission-abuse.md

 Weak permissions on service executables, directories, or service-related Registry configuration can allow an unprivileged user to modify resources used by a higher-privileged service.
 If the modified resource is subsequently executed by the service, the resulting process may run with elevated privileges.
 MITRE ATT&CK tracks these behaviors under Services File Permissions Weakness and Services Registry Permissions Weakness.

 The objective is to determine whether the service permission activity is legitimate, suspicious, or malicious and whether it resulted in unauthorized privilege escalation.

+### Service Permission Context

+Windows services may execute under privileged service accounts such as **LocalSystem**, depending on their configuration.

+Weak file, directory, or Registry permissions can allow an account that should not manage a service to modify resources used by that service.

+Legitimate service modifications may be generated by:

+- approved software installation;
+- authorized administrators;
+- endpoint management software;
+- approved patching and maintenance;
+- legitimate software updates;
+- authorized security tooling.

+The presence of a service modification alone is not evidence of malicious activity.

+The investigation should focus on the **permission context, modifying account, affected resource, service execution, resulting process, timing, and authorization**.

 ## MITRE ATT&CK